BY-LAWS OF MICHIGAN SPEEDSKATING ASSOCIATION

 At the fall meeting, the directors shall elect from the membership an executive board that shall consist of a president, vice president, treasurer and secretary.
 Terms will be for two years with a staggered term to prevent a full board turn-over.

 Board of Directors duties shall consist of but not limited to: setting the race schedule, determine club and membership fees, make necessary rule changes, send a representative to the national convention, establish clinics and camps, train coaches and ice officials and whatever other business is deemed necessary.

-Clubs–The Michigan Speedskating Association recognizes the following clubs as in good standing: Wolverine SC, Bay County SC, Midland SC, West Michigan SC, Alpena SC, Petoskey SC and Capital Area SC.
+Clubs–The Michigan Speedskating Association recognizes the following clubs as in good standing: Wolverine SC, Midland SC, West Michigan SC, and Petoskey SC.
 Any other clubs may apply for membership.

 The president will conduct all business and general membership meetings in accordance with Robert’s Rules of Order.
 The VP shall fill in for the president in their absence.
 The secretary will take minutes of board meetings and distribute them to the membership via newsletter or private mailings.
 The treasurer will collect fees and account for all expenses in the operations of MSA.